cztomczak/cefpython/api/Request.md

 Get the flags used in combination with WebRequest.

-Available flags (access via `cefpython.Request.Flags["xxx"]`):
+Available flags below.
+Can be accessed via `cefpython.Request.Flags["xxx"]`.
+These flags are also defined as constants starting with "UR_FLAG_" in the cefpython module.requ

 * **None** - Default behavior.
 * **SkipCache** - If set the cache will be skipped when handling the request.
 Setting this value is equivalent to specifying the "Cache-Control: no-cache" request header.
 Setting this value in combination with UR_FLAG_ONLY_FROM_CACHE will cause the request to fail.
+* **OnlyFromCache** - If set the request will fail if it cannot be served from the cache (or some equivalent local store).
+Setting this value is equivalent to specifying the "Cache-Control: only-if-cached" request header.
+Setting this value in combination with UR_FLAG_SKIP_CACHE will cause the request to fail.
-* **AllowCachedCredentials** - If set user name, password, and cookies may be sent with the request, and cookies may be saved from the response.
+* **AllowStoredCredentials** - If set user name, password, and cookies may be sent with the request, and cookies may be saved from the response.
 * **ReportUploadProgress** - If set upload progress events will be generated when a request has a body.
 * **NoDownloadData** - If set the [WebRequestClient](WebRequestClient.md)::`OnDownloadData` method will not be called.
 * **NoRetryOn5xx** - If set 5xx redirect errors will be propagated to the observer instead of automatically re-tried.
 This currently only applies for requests originated in the browser process.
+* **StopOnRedirect** - If set 3XX responses will cause the fetch to halt immediately rather than continue through the redirect.

 ### SetFlags